Big camp at Stowe

 - Day 2 breakfast rolls.

-- Please bring plates, bowls, mugs and cutlery, these will not be provided.
+- Please bring plates, bowls, mugs and cutlery.
+Cutlery will only be provided for the meals we are serving and not your own picnics.
 Washing up facilities will be provided.

 50 Things to see and do before you’re 11 ¾